Lagos Plan of Action: History

-Structure of the Lagos Plan of Action
+Structure

-Food and Agriculture
+Food and agriculture

 The Lagos Plan of Action acknowledged the dismal state of Africa's food production and consumption.
-The Plan also highlighted a main cause of the problem with Africa's food production to be the lack of proper attention and resources to rural life.
-The Plan stressed that "the development of agriculture should not be considered in isolation but integrated within the economic and social development process".
-The Plan felt the need to integrate the youth into agriculture and shift the urbanization trend by introducing policy changes to make rural life more lucrative was an important part of agricultural development in Africa.
-The Plan proposed that, from 1980 to 1985, Africa focus on establishing the "foundation of self-sufficiency" and the "immediate improvement in the food situation."
-The Plan also highlighted high priority issues such as reducing food waste, increasing food security, and increasing and diversifying the food supply while proposing urgent measures for all.
+The plan also highlighted a main cause of the problem with Africa's food production to be the lack of proper attention and resources to rural life.
+The plan stressed that "the development of agriculture should not be considered in isolation but integrated within the economic and social development process".
+The plan felt the need to integrate the youth into agriculture and shift the urbanization trend by introducing policy changes to make rural life more lucrative was an important part of agricultural development in Africa.
+The plan proposed that, from 1980 to 1985, Africa focus on establishing the "foundation of self-sufficiency" and the "immediate improvement in the food situation."
+The plan also highlighted high priority issues such as reducing food waste, increasing food security, and increasing and diversifying the food supply while proposing urgent measures for all.

 The Lagos Plan of Action called for "significant progress" to be made towards achieving a "50% reduction in post-harvest food losses."
 Some of the recommended actions to achieve this included educating the public of food waste reduction through mass media campaigns, building appropriate facilities for food storage and transport, and creation of national policies for food loss reduction.
 To increase food security, the LPA aimed to set up national food reserves at 10% of the total population for all member states.
 The LPA also called for a "coherent national food security policy" with "concrete actions" for each member state.
 The LPA recommended for the proper research to be done to improve food transportation and distribution throughout Africa.
 The main objective the plan called for was for measurable "improvements in food-crop production with a view to replacing a size-able proportion of the presently imported products".